James Coleman (broadcaster)

 James Coleman is a New Zealand television presenter, radio host and actor.

 Radio

-Coleman first become prominent in radio broadcasting during his time on the now-defunct alternative rock station Channel Z. Following the station's demise he has worked on Kiwi FM, and was previously a regular host on Radio Live.
+Coleman first became prominent in radio broadcasting during his time on the now-defunct alternative rock station Channel Z. Following the station's demise he worked on Kiwi FM and was previously a regular host on Radio Live but after poor ratings, Coleman resigned.

 Television

 Coleman was the first host of TV3's Breakfast television show Sunrise.
 After poor ratings, Coleman resigned and was replaced by Oliver Driver.
 The show was subsequently cancelled.

 He also starred as a fictionalized version of himself in Series 2 of The Jaquie Brown Diaries.

-Most recently, Coleman was the host of Bigger, Better, Faster, Stronger, which was nominated for an Aotearoa Film and Television Award.
+In 2011, Coleman was the host of Bigger, Better, Faster, Stronger, which was nominated for an Aotearoa Film and Television Award.

 Film

-In 2001, Coleman acted in local film Stickmen.
+In 2001, Coleman acted in the local film Stickmen.

+After Television

+Once dogsat his dog.
+Nice dog.